patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 Many other forms of freedom could be enshrined in accords, such as freedom of speech, freedom of religion, freedom of assembly, freedom of nudity, and freedom of sexuality.
 Accords can promote the rights of women, children, indigenous peoples, homosexuals, and other marginalized communities.
 We can achieve total liberation in society by first reaching accord, and then working together.

-# Community computing grid

-The concept of Concordance could not work using paper and the post office, it is only feasible due to the advent of personal computing and global connectivity.
-The question then is, how and where to store the information?
-While a centralized database would certainly be the simplest option, this introduces many drawbacks, not least of which is that someone would have to pay for the hosting and administration, which would then require charging membership fees, requesting donations, or introducing paid advertising.

-It would be far better for partipants to collectively operate the computing infrastructure.
-Thus, each new participants acquires a computer, known as a node, which needs to be powered, connected to other nodes, generally via the Internet, and essentially left undisturbed, most likely in a corner of their own home.

-Without wanting to dive too much into the technical details, the widely available and greatly appreciated hobbyist Raspberry PI board, about the size of a credit card, offers a relatively cheap platform, with the 8GB model 5 costing $80 (in USD circa 2025).
-Storage can be added via a M.2 HAT+ board for $10, allowing the connection of a 1TB NVMe SSD drive, for approximately $50.
-These components should be placed within a case equipped with a silent fan, including a power cable, the total would come to less than $200.

-Note that the Raspberry PI is not full open source hardware, as it integrates the proprietary postage stamp-sized BCM2712 System-on-Chip (SoC) manufactured by Broadcom, which in turn integrates the Cortex-A76 Central Processing Unit (CPU) manufactured by ARM Holdings.

-A bit of assembly is required, hopefully over time some enterprising spirits will take it upon themselves to automate the assembly, providing a ready-to-use end product.

-Each node offers processing power, memory, and storage to the network.
-Note that the device is headless, having no screen, keyboard or mouse is attached.
-The device should be functional without intervention for many years.
-The purchase cost, as well as the negligable energy draw are basically the only required financial contributions in order to participate in the network.

-It may prove advantageous to upgrade the device to a newer model periodically.
-Computing is a continuously evolving field.
-As an example, it is already possible to add to the base Raspberry PI board an additional AI HAT+ board for $70, offering neural network acceleration.
-Artificial intelligence has many potential applications, within the network it could be employed to better filter search results through learning a person's behaviour.
-Indeed, corporations are employing AI to study and learn our individual behaviour, would it not be better to have this capability under our own control?
-In another example of extensibility, nodes could potentially be equipped with antennas and establish wireless mesh networks with other nodes, thus bypassing third-party Internet service providers, or extending connectivity into locations where no service exists, creating a form of communal cellular data network.

-The nodes of the network collectively form a distributed computing grid.
-Data is replicated across multiple nodes, such that if a node malfunctions, or is destroyed or stolen, a new node may be added, automatically recovering all data.
-The grid is designed to offer scalability, ensuring the system remains perfectly responsive while membership grows exponentially.
-When compared to centralized systems that are more easily censored or spied upon, the grid promotes freedom of speech and privacy.
-Furthermore, while attackers may temporarily succeed in compromising a single node, it would be far more challenging to compromise the entire network.

-The concept of distributed ledgers has been popularized by cryptocurrencies such as Bitcoin and Etherium.
-Concordance also employs a distributed ledger.
-However, Concordance is a socio-economic system, not a financial system, nor a cryptocurrency.
-Concordance does not track debt, because debt is not love.
-In cryptocurrency systems, participants are incentivized to provide computing power to the network in exchange for periodic winnings in said cryptocurrency.
-In Concordance, participants receive no financial reward; they provide minimal computing power for the simple reason that they must in order to participate.
-My node is mine, it is the primary storage location of my own data, hosting the accords that I have signed, and responding to my search requests.

-Because the definition of the system software is hosted within the grid, it is not possible to simply download the installation media from a particular website.
-Only an existing node can produce installation media for a new node.
-This can be acheived by connecting a USB pendrive into the existing node, waiting for the cloning process to complete, and then plugging it into the new node, which will then start the installation.
-This action would not be necessary if the node was to arrive fully assembled.

-Why can't the whole thing be hosted on my phone?
-Technical and political reasons.

-Concordance is thus fully autonomous and self-sovereign, relying on it's own hardware and software, independent of any other network or system.
-The conditions of this arrangement are stipulated in the **community computing accord**, itself based on the **association accord**.

-# Software definition

-While the majority of people have neither the time nor the inclination to bother with the matter of software engineering, some mention of the matter must be made as part of this proposal.
-Concordance is based on free and open source software.
-Those with the ability and inclination may modify the software.
-The software may be consulted and modified from within the network.

-While the matter of software is only of interest to software engineers, some mention must be made of t

 # Communication accord